GeovaneJefferson/timemachine/README.md

   Time Machine will alert you at Time Machine's main window, asking you to manually delete some file(s)/folder(s), so it can proceed with the backup.

 ## One Time Mode
+* Hourly, Daily or Weekly backups
-* Will automatically back up at first boot, if the schedule time to do so has passed.
+* Will automatically back up even if the schedule time to do so has passed.

 ## Multiple Time Mode
 * Will automatically back up your files and apps every: 1, 2 or 4 hours.